Web26-dev-desk-q-4/BE/README.md

     --Completed
-        X Also created a GET for helper_id specified -should allow DEL of USER created ticket with their student ID
+        X Also created a GET for helper_id specified -should allow DEL of USER created ticket with their student ID --Completed

+All CRUD tested at time of full completion